ormico/nesteddatatables/README.md

 ####            object:
 An object whose properties are added to those passed to the data source query.

+###		onAjaxSuccess:
+			This property is a function.
+When set by the user, this function will be called when the ajax call succeeds and is passed the data returned by the ajax call.
+The function should return the data that is to be passed to the datatable.
+This gives the user the opportunity to make any changes before passing the data to the datatable.

+			The default is a function that passes the data through, unless the data object has a property named 'd'.
+In that case the 'd' property is returned.
+			This is because certain web service frameworks wrap the returned data in a container object as a security precaution.

+###		afterAjaxSuccess:
+			This property is a function.
+When set by the user, this function will be called after the ajax call succeeds and has finished processing.

 ###    dataTablesOptions:
 Optional.
 Options to pass to dataTables plugin when creating each dataTable.
 For example, to use jQueryUI set this option to { bJQueryUI: true }